There are no events to display.

 RCM Deputy Director Kevin Porter commented: 'The RCM is a diverse and welcoming community representing some 60 different nationalitites.
 We are proud of the RCM's diversity and these scholarships for BAME students continue our commitment and are central to the RCM's ongoing strategy.'

 All UK BAME applicants will be invited to put themselves forward for consideration for these scholarships after applying for the RCM's Bachelor of Music (BMus) programme.
-More information will be emailed to applicants in autumn.
+More information will be emailed to applicants in the autumn once applications have closed.
 Find out more about applying to the Royal College of Music here.